Dancing with the Stars (American TV series) season 13: Scoring chart

-Highest and lowest scoring performances

-The highest and lowest performances in each dance according to the judges' 30-point scale are as follows.

-Couples' highest and lowest scoring dances

-Scores are based upon a potential 30-point maximum.

 Weekly scores

 Individual judges' scores in the charts below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Bruno Tonioli.

 Week 1: First Dances

 Each couple performed either the cha-cha-cha or the Viennese waltz.
 Couples are listed in the order they performed.

 Week 2: Top 11

 Each couple performed either the jive or the quickstep.
 Couples are listed in the order they performed.

 Week 3: Most Memorable Year Week

 Each couple performed one unlearned dance.
-The foxtrot, rumba, samba, tango, and waltz were introduced.
 Couples are listed in the order they performed.

 Week 4: Movie Week

 Each couple performed one unlearned dance.
-The paso doble was introduced.
 Couples are listed in the order they performed.

 Week 5: '80s Week

 The couples performed one unlearned dance to a song released in the 1980s.
 Couples are listed in the order they performed.

 Week 6: Broadway Week

 Each couple performed one unlearned dance and a group Broadway dance.
 Couples are listed in the order they performed.